Become a Senior Legislator

 If the Planning and Service Area has designed subdivisions or districts, candidates shall file only in the district in which they reside.
 A nomination petition package provided by the Area Agency on Aging must be filed by a specified filing date.

 An election is held, supervised by the PSA AAA to elect candidates.
-The next election will be held in 2022.
+The last election was held in 2028.

 For information on elections, please contact your local Area Agency on Aging (AAA).